Is this HDFC Life’s Sanchay Plus any different from the previous one?

-Instead, you can buy a term insurance for life cover at a much lesser price—while you invest rest of the “premium” in instruments that give better returns.
+Instead, you can buy term insurance for life cover at a much lesser price—while you invest the rest of the “premium” in instruments that give better returns.

 PPF is also a triple tax Exempt investment instrument that gives return above 8% quarterly.

 Or if you are willing to manage risks, there are even better options.
-You can invest in equity mutual funds for even higher return, an average of 12% return.
+You can invest in equity mutual funds for even higher returns, an average of 12% return.

 Be money smart and stay away from such low return “savings insurance” plans.